JakMcCarthy/Weekly-Planner/README.md

 # Weekly-Planner
+## Description

-I created a simple, clean calendar application that allows the user to save events for each hour of a standard working day.
-This app runs in the browser and features dynamic HTML and CSS powered by jQuery.
-The Moment.js library is used for date and time.
+An easy to use calendar app that can allow its users to schedule their daily events by the hours of a standard working day.
+This app runs in the browser and features dynamic HTML and CSS powered by jQuery and utilizing the Moment.js library for  the time and date.

 ## User Story